nbonneel/spot/README.md

 two random pointsets in dimension three.
 The `FIST` executable outputs the transformation (translation, rotation and scaling) to apply to the first point set to match (in the sense of the sliced optimal transport) the second one.

-`mainColorTransfer.cpp` is an example of color transfer between an image and a large one (see `data/`).
+`mainColorTransfer.cpp` is an example of color transfer between an image and a larger one (see `data/`).
+The result is given in `outtransfer.png`.

 ## Build